evinism/debby-lang/readme.md

 // type declarations are roughly algebraic
-// TODO: reduce type specific syntax. type Rockable with internalType internalType equips (
+// TODO: reduce type specific syntax. type Rockable with internalType internalType2 equips (
   blah: [morph], // should have no free variables (but can access item1, item2)
   blah2: [morph]
 );

 // [1, 2, 3, 4] != [1, 2, 3, 4]
 // list a = [1, 2, 3, 4];